 How do we source this data?

-Beauhurst is the only data provider in the world with comprehensive and structured coverage of unannounced investment deals in the UK.
-Using proprietary technology we monitor all SH01s (forms that companies submit when they wish to issue new shares) filed to Companies House.
-Sometimes these may not show genuine investment, so we’ve built an algorithm to pick its way through the minefield and flag up any filings that do.
-Then, one of our in-house data team will investigate and verify if a new investment has been made and upload the data to the Beauhurst platform.
+Beauhurst is the only data provider to have comprehensive and structured coverage of unannounced investment deals in the UK.
+Using proprietary technology, we monitor all SH01s (forms that companies submit when they wish to issue new shares) filed to Companies House.
+Sometimes, these may not show genuine investment, so we’ve built an algorithm to pick its way through the minefield and flag up any filings that do.
+Then, a member of our in-house Data team investigates and verifies if a new investment has been made, and uploads the data to the Beauhurst platform.

-SH01 filings may not show genuine investments for a number of reasons, such as the exercise of employee options; restructuring shares to make the capitalisation table look tidier for accounting purposes; or because the company paid for services in shares rather than in cash.
+SH01 filings may not show genuine investments for several reasons, such as the exercise of employee options, restructuring shares to make the capitalisation table look tidier for accounting purposes or because the company paid for services in shares, rather than in cash.

 Why might a company want to keep their funding under wraps?

-A company may choose not to announce their fundraising to the media for a number of reasons:
+On the other hand, a business may choose not to announce their fundraising for a number of reasons:

-- The company lacks the resources to successfully promote the raise to the media
+- The company lacks the resources to successfully promote their raise to the media

 - The company doesn’t think it’s relevant to promote the funding round